 OUTDOOR WEDDING CEREMONIES

-As the pace of vaccinations heat up across Ontario and Canada, couples with marriage on their minds are perking up.
+As the pace of reopening heats up across Ontario and Canada, couples with marriage on their minds are perking up.

 What can you do to make the ceremony as picture-perfect as you’ve always dreamed—of what areas will you need to consider, even with a wedding planner—to make things go as smoothly as possible?

-However, most wedding planners seem to agree that outdoor weddings come with their own set of circumstances and watch-out-for items.
+Most wedding planners seem to agree that outdoor weddings will likely remain more popular going forward.
+Outdoor ceremonies come with their own set of circumstances and watch-out-for items.

 Melissa Baum of Baum Event says, “it’s good to keep in mind that weddings are booked a season ahead usually.
 Popular dates fill up quickly for venues and all types of suppliers and services.”
-And this hasn’t changed with Covid.
+And this hasn’t changed during recent times.
 Even for smaller ceremonies with fewer guests, Melissa suggests scheduling your ceremony ASAP—inside or outside.

-Even if the ceremony is going to be outside on a beach or in a park, for example, you will need to check if licenses or permits are required—and they may be all booked on your day of choice.
+Even if the ceremony is going to be outside on a beach or in a park, for example, you will need to check if licenses or permits are required—and if your time and date of choice are available.

 Rabbi David Gellman suggests booking early also.
 “We try to be as flexible as we can, but reserving your ceremony date and time as early as possible are probably among the first items you should arrange.”